 Trap 2 Unclear objectives and lack of KPIs

 Solution Before taking the plunge, it is crucial to align AI projects with the company's strategic needs.
 Clearly define the objectives, use cases and KPIs for measuring the success of AI initiatives.
 Companies should focus on projects that deliver competitive advantage rather than minor improvements.
-A Point of Delivery (POD) approach can also helpStarting with 2 or 3 modular units to test feasibility before larger-scale deployment.
+A Point of Delivery (POD) can also helpStarting with 2 or 3 modular units to test feasibility before larger-scale deployment.

 Trap 3 Poor quality data